KDE/digikam-doc/asset_management/data_protection.rst

 Data does not only get lost from storage devices, it also gets lost when traveling inside the computer or across networks (although the network traffic itself via TCP is error protected).
 Errors occur on buses and in memory spaces.
 Consumer hardware has no protection against those bit errors, whereas it is worthwhile to look into such.
 You can buy ECC (error code correction) protected memory (which is expensive, granted).
 With ECC RAM at least the memory will be scrubbed for single bit errors and corrected.
 Double bit errors would escape that scheme but they occur too infrequently.

 .. figure:: images/dam_transmission.webp
+    :alt:
+    :align: center

 This diagram depicts the transmission chain elements in a computer, all transitions are susceptible to transmission errors.
-The zfs and btrfs file system at least ensure the OS to disk path of data integrity.
+The Linux ZFS and BTRFS file system at least ensure the OS to disk path of data integrity.

 The Byte Error Rate (BER) for memory and transmission channels is in the order of 1 in 10 Million (10E-7 bit).
 That just means that 1 in 3000 images has an error only due to transmission problems.
 Now how dramatic that is for an image is left to chance, it could mean that the image is destroyed or that a pixel somewhere changed its value, due to the compression used on almost all images one cannot predict the gravity of a single bit error impact.
 Often one sees some partial images instead of the full image.